MicrosoftDocs/architecture-center/docs/example-scenario/data/sql-managed-instance-cmk-content.md

 - [Key Vault](https://azure.microsoft.com/services/key-vault/) is a cloud service for storing and accessing secrets with enhanced security.
 In this architecture, it's used to store keys used by TDE.
 You can also use it to create keys.
 - [SQL Managed Instance](https://docs.microsoft.com/azure/azure-sql/managed-instance/) is a managed instance in Azure that's based on the latest stable version of SQL Server.
 In this architecture, the key management process is applied to data stored in SQL Managed Instance.
 - [Azure Private Link](/azure/private-link/) enables you to access Azure PaaS services and Azure-hosted services over a private endpoint in your virtual network.
-In this architecture, it's used to

 ### Alternatives
 -  Instead of using customer-managed TDE keys, you can use service-managed TDE keys.
 When you use service-managed keys, Microsoft handles securing and rotating the keys.
 The entire process is abstracted away from you.